floooh/chips/systems/README.md

 - **atom.h**: an *Acorn Atom* with modern extensions (32 KB RAM + 8 KB video memory, a rudimentary VIA 6522 emulation and MMC joystick support)
 - (TODO) **c64.h**: a *C64* emulator with PAL display
 - (TODO) **kc85.h**: an emulator for 3 KC85 models from VEB Mikroelektronik MühlhausenÖ
-    - *KC 85/2*: the original KC85 model with 16 KB RAM, CAOS 2.2 and no integrated BASIC
+    - *KC85/2*: the original KC85 model with 16 KB RAM, CAOS 2.2 and no integrated BASIC
-    - *KC 85/3*: an incremental improvement with CAOS 3.1 and integrated BASIC ROM
+    - *KC85/3*: an incremental improvement with CAOS 3.1 and integrated BASIC ROM
-    - *KC 85/4*: a vastly improved model with 128 KB RAM, higher color resolution and double buffered display
+    - *KC85/4*: a vastly improved model with 128 KB RAM, higher color resolution and double buffered display

 The accuracy of emulation differs quite a bit, please refer to the embedded documentation in the header files for details.